 Understanding Pricing Models

-Understanding common pricing models is key to estimating the cost of a POS system for your business case effectively—and choosing the right POS software for your needs.
+Understanding common pricing models is key to estimating a POS system's price for your business case effectively—and choosing the right POS software for your needs.

 Pricing models vary, with options like per user fees or tiered monthly subscriptions affecting your budget differently than just the listed cost.
 Here's a breakdown of common models: